timh1203/algorithmDS/codeLog.md

 - Able to retrieve messages from db and display
 ### Thoughts:
 - I need to be careful about the order in server routes
-- I had this reverse
+- I had this reversed
 - IE `(req, res, next)`
 ### Link(s) to Work:
 - [react-node-postgresql-aws-2019](https://github.com/timh1203/react-node-postgresql-aws-2019)